 The town was officially founded as a farming community in 1860 by the first Marques of Duero, General Martin Gutierrez de la Concha e Irigoyen

-San Pedro de Alcantara has over the years been the centre of attention for many tourists as well as foreigners looking for a new life abroad, current yet still, even though this influx of new inhabitants caused the town to grow and to become and multicultural location, many areas still remain traditionally Spanish.
+San Pedro de Alcántara has over the years been a popular destination for both tourists and foreigners looking for a new life abroad.
+Even though this influx of new inhabitants caused the town to grow rapidly, and become a premier multicultural location on the Coast, many areas still remain traditionally Spanish.

-Due to the high costs of transporting sugar cane to this part of Malaga province, the Marques del Duero decided to build a sugar factory, this was situated in what today is known as the El Ingenio neighbourhood.
+The old Sugar Factory (La Alcoholera) – Due to the high costs of transporting sugar cane to this part of Málaga province, the Marques del Duero decided to build a sugar factory, which was situated in what today is known as the El Ingenio neighbourhood.

 The factory was officially opened in 1871, within the industrial complex, and there was also a winery which produced a high-quality muscatel wine, and an alcohol factory that currently houses a cultural centre.